Clockmender/My-AN-Nodes/README.md

 I need to make the Live MIDI into an Add-on at some stage, or maybe even all the nodes, but this will require more time.

 My Vimeo Channel https://vimeo.com/user85352464

+EDIT 28 Feb 2019:

+Major revisions and new release- 2.0.3

 Cheers, Clock.